Sylvain-SF/Surfs_up/README.md

 # Overview of Project:

-As our client wanted to developpe a Surf'Shake shop in Hawaii main island Oahu, where the concept was to sell surfing goods as well as ice cream treats.
+Our clients wanted to develop a Surf'Shake shop in Hawaii main island Oahu, where the concept was to sell surfing goods as well as ice cream treats.
 We have been tasked to showcase weather trends to a board of investors.<br>
-Our problematic was to ensure the sustainability of the business based on year-around weather and determined the appropriated location to implant it.<br>
+Our problematic was to ensure the sustainability of the business based on year-around weather and determined the appropriate location to implant it.<br>

 # Results: